Discover the San Blas Islands

 Insider Tips for Visiting the San Blas Islands

-Pack Light: Bring only essentials — small waterproof bags are best.
+Pack Light: Bring only essentials: small waterproof bags are ideal for boat transfers and island hopping.

-Bring Cash: No ATMs in San Blas, and credit cards are not accepted.
+Bring Cash: There are no ATMs in San Blas and credit cards are generally not accepted on the islands.

 Experience San Blas with Book Panama Tours